-A unique feature of the Atlas and Atlas2 is the Alarm Relay (indicated as RL on the front of the housing).
+A unique feature of the Atlas is the Alarm Relay (indicated as RL on the front of the housing).
 The behaviour can be adjusted in the Alarm Configuration tab of the Settings.
 The Relay switches from ON (it is a Normally Closed contact) to OFF after successful startup.
 By default, it switches ON whenever one of the following events occurs:

 - Ping packet response warning or error

 - Ping packet loss detected

 - Lost device detected

 - In or out errors detected

 - In or out discards detected

-- Max link load exceeded

 - PROFINET broadcasts (DCP Identify)

 - Alarms or Dead Connections (PROFINET or Ethernet/IP)

 - Max.
 Jitter reached (PROFINET and Ethernet/IP)

 - Dropped packets detected (PROFINET and Ethernet/IP)

-- Network compare errors:

-- Different name

-- o Different firmware

-- o Different IP address

-- Missing device

-- New device

-- ComBricks errors:

-- Protocol status

-- Bargraph level

-- SNAP Scope analysis

-- Message recordings

-- o Idle level status